tomeshnet/mesh-orange/README.md

 This project will create system images for installing a Debian-based router.

-The initial hardwre target is to run on an Orange Pi Zero Single Board Computer and use the TOP-GS07 RT5572 WiFi adapter for mesh traffic.
+The initial hardware target is to run on an Orange Pi Zero Single Board Computer and use the TOP-GS07 RT5572 WiFi adapter for mesh traffic.

 In the future, it will create a fully working mesh node, with cjdns